lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Tool with a sharp blade for cutting.
 "Use a knife to slice the bread."

 knot
 : Fastening made by twisting rope or thread.
-"Tie a strong knot so the boat won't come loose."
+"Tie a strong knot so the boat won’t come loose."

 knock
 : Rap with knuckles or an object.
 "Knock on the door before entering please."